We’re accelerating additive manufacturing in Kentucky and surrounding regions.

 NSF Engines Development Award: Advancing Manufacturing and Building Construction Technologies (NSF AMT)

-AMT is accelerating additive manufacturing (AM) in Kentucky and the surrounding region to advance U.S. domestic manufacturing and revitalize economic growth.
+We’re accelerating additive manufacturing (AM) in Kentucky and the surrounding region to advance U.S. domestic manufacturing and revitalize economic growth.

 With an NSF Engines Development Award, we’ve set out to realize the full promise of industrial additive manufacturing.
 We’re transforming existing and new U.S. small and medium manufacturers into a twenty-first century network of AM suppliers creating a new engine for economic growth in the Heartland of America.